 5.1/2 years ago, I began attending Celebrate Recovery.
 I started going because “I” had gotten lost.
-As a codependent, compulsive people pleaser, I had allowed other people to tell me who I was supposed to be.
+As a codependent, compulsive people pleaser, (Hi, my name is JIM, I struggle with C.P.P.)
+I had allowed other people to tell me who I was supposed to be.
 You can read more about that here.
 My wife did not join me at C.R., but was fully supportive of me attending.
 After several years of doing some hard work, I’ve been amazed that “The more I let God work in me and change my life, the better she gets”.
 BUT – I have had to learn to leave her and “my list” to Him!
 I have to walk my own journey.
 I can’t tell her where she needs to step, I can’t tell her what to work on.

 Every time she becomes my focus, I lose my way.

 A couple’o months ago, she told me: “Honey, it’s been a long time since I felt like I couldn’t do ANYTHING right for you“.
 It was a point of growth for us that she was able to express to me the way she was feeling.
 It was also crucially important that I was able to hear it and pay attention.
 I realized I had been “taking her inventory” and was trying to fix her.
 I’ve learned that if I take on the task of “fixing” her, I can’t love her – the way she needs to be loved – until I get her fixed.

 My WW‘n I are growing.
 We are changing.
 We are learning to walk hand in hand more and more.
 Our hearts are getting more and more in tune with each other.
 That’s because we are both tuning into the K.H.I.S. channel.
 (W.H.I.S. on the east coast) When I listen to God and she listens to God, we can meet in the middle of the triangle.